 Algarve Travel Report 2026: Sights, Drone & Kitesurfing

-- Highlights: Ponta da Piedade near Lagos, Benagil Cave and Praia da Marinha — Portugal's most photogenic coastline stretching 150 km between Sagres and Tavira.
+- Highlights: Ponta da Piedade Lagos, Benagil Cave and Praia da Marinha — Portugal's most photogenic coastline over 150 km between Sagres and Tavira.

-- Drone footage: Ponta da Piedade and Benagil in the morning or just before sunset — warm light on golden sandstone cliffs.
+- Drone spots: Ponta da Piedade and Benagil in the morning or just before sunset — warm light on golden sandstone cliffs.

 - Best time to travel: May to June and September to October — pleasant 22–26 degrees, fewer people and stable winds for kitesurfing.